Injuries / Diseases / Fatalities

 An injury where a worker is compensated by a Board/Commission for a loss of wages following a work-related injury (or exposure to a noxious substance), or receives compensation for a permanent disability with or without any time lost in his or her employment (for example, if a worker is compensated for a loss of hearing resulting from excessive noise in the work place).

-NOTE: Saskatchewan, Ontario, Nova Scotia and Newfoundland and Labrador do not include claims that receive compensation for a permanent disability without any time lost.
+NOTE: Ontario and Newfoundland & Labrador do not include claims that receive compensation for a permanent disability without any time lost.

 A death resulting from a work-related incident (including disease) that has been accepted for compensation by a Board/Commission.